A Content Management System (CMS) is a useful tool for keeping your website organized.

 It allows you to easily change or remove, and edit any content including text, video, images, and audio.

-When we talk about the CMS, then the name of two popular CMS comes to the fore, the reigning titan WordPress, and the challenger Craft CMS.
+When we talk about CMS, the name of two popular CMSs comes to the fore, the reigning titan WordPress, and the challenger Craft CMS.

 In this article, we will share with you the pros and cons of both these Content Management Systems.
 This will help you to make up your mind about which one to choose for your website.